- Find out what to do if you can’t pay your taxes.

 In making the agreement, a taxpayer agrees to keep all future years’ tax obligations current.
 If the taxpayer does not make payments on time or has an outstanding past due amount in a future year, they will be in default of their agreement.
 The IRS has the option of taking enforcement actions to collect the entire amount owed.
 Taxpayers seeking installment agreements exceeding $50,000 will need to validate their financial condition and need to obtain an installment agreement by providing the IRS with a Collection Information Statement (financial statements).
 Taxpayers may also pay down their balance due to $50,000 or less to take advantage of the streamlined option.

 Tap a Retirement Account

-This is possibly the worst option for obtaining funds to pay your taxes because you are jeopardizing your retirement.
-Also, the distributions are generally taxable at your highest bracket, which adds more taxes to your existing problem.
-In addition, if you are under age 59½, the withdrawal is also subject to a 10% early withdrawal penalty that compounds the problem even further.
+This is possibly the worst option for obtaining funds to pay your taxes.
+This option jeopardizes your retirement lifestyle and distributions are generally taxable at your highest bracket.
+This just adds more taxes to your existing problem.
+In addition, if you are under age 59½, the withdrawal is also subject to a 10% early withdrawal penalty.
+This penalty compounds the problem even further.

 Don’t mistake the ability to apply for an extension of time to file your tax return as also being an extension to pay any tax liability.
 It is not and does not grant you an extension of time to pay.
 The penalties and interest on the amount due will continue to apply as of the original due date of the return.

 If the taxes cannot be paid timely, and the IRS is not notified why the taxes cannot be paid, the law requires that enforcement action be taken, which could include the following:

 - Issuing a Notice of Levy on salary and other income, bank accounts or property (IRS can legally seize property to satisfy the tax debt)

 - Assessing a Trust Fund Recovery Penalty for certain unpaid employment taxes.